 - How will you deliver the final product to everyone?

-Having these details decided beforehand will ensure your project doesn’t get out of hand!
+Having these details decided before you begin will ensure your project doesn’t get out of hand!

 Gather Your Recipes, Photos and Stories